erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-In the section [Measurement results] we see that the fastest PRNG can generate a new state that is also the generated integer in just over 3 ns.
-Unfortunately, just to return both the value and the new state in a 2-tuple adds about 10 ns.
+In the section [Measurement results] we see that the fastest PRNG can generate a new state that is also the generated integer in just under 4 ns.
+Unfortunately, just to return both the value and the new state in a 2-tuple adds roughly 10 ns.

-The application state in which the PRNG state must be stored is often more complex, so the cost for updating it will be even larger.
+The application state in which the PRNG state must be stored is often more complex, so the cost for updating it will probably be even larger.